 English, in contrast to those two languages, is read from left to right.
 When we write down numbers in order, then, the numbers on the left are smaller than those on the right.

 We learn, over time, to associate smaller numbers with our left side and larger numbers with our right side.
 This constant association biases our mind towards smaller or larger numbers, hence the data.
-How great is that?Lisa Wade is a professor of sociology at Occidental College.
-You can follow her on Twitter and Facebook.
+How great is that?Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
+You can follow her on Twitter, Facebook, and Instagram.